Long-Range IR PTZ System

-The following chart provides examples of long range cameras that can be used day or night.
+The chart below provides examples of custom-made long-range cameras that can be used day or night.
 The ranges are provided for human targets.
 We can see vehicles or ships further away, and of course, the size of the object will determine the distance.
-Note that anything that’s over 13 miles away is beyond the curvature of the earth and at extreme distances atmospheric conditions will determine actual visibility.
+Note that anything that’s over about 3 miles away is beyond the curvature of the earth and at extreme distances atmospheric conditions will determine actual visibility.
 For more information about real-world range calculations, take a look at our article, “Detection, Recognition, Identification: The New Criteria“.

 Product Specifications (Example Systems)

-Dual sensor long range camera system, includes up to 129 mm optical zoom lens, and 640 x 480 thermal camera with 100 mm fixed thermal lens
+Dual sensor medium range camera system includes up to 129 mm optical zoom lens, and 640 x 480 thermal camera with 100 mm fixed thermal lens

 max zoom to 129 mm

 Very long range PTZ camera system with laser illumination for night viewing.
 Includes optical lens with up to 500 mm zoom, and laser with a range of approximately 1000 m.